w3c-fedid/FedCM/README.md

 ![](static/mock14.svg)
 We can break these down in four stages:

-- The [triggering](#the-triggering-stage) stage: the user makes a user gesture and the RP calls a newly introduced API
+- The [invocation](#the-invocation-stage) stage: the user makes a user gesture and the RP calls a newly introduced API
 - The [provisioning](#the-provisioning-stage) stage: the browser makes an assessment over the risks involved in exchanging the data (e.g. does it contain a global identifier?),
-- The [consent](#the-consent-stage) stage: makes sure the user consents and understands the risks involved (e.g. scarier prompts when a global identifier is found) and
+- The [mediation](#the-mediation-stage) stage: makes sure the user consents and understands the risks involved (e.g. scarier prompts when a global identifier is found) and
-- The [creation](#the-creationg-stage) stage: how much the identity provider knows about the relying party.
+- The [creation](#the-creationg-stage) stage: with the user's consent established, an IdToken is then created.

 Lets go over each of these stages in more detail.

-### The Triggering Stage
+### The Invocation Stage

-In the triggering stage, the [low-level](#low-level) redirect/popup flow gets replaced by the invocation of a new **high-level** identity-specific API (see [alternatives considered](#alternatives-considered)) that enables RPs to request IdTokens, for example:
+In the invocation stage, the [low-level](#low-level) redirect/popup flow gets replaced by the invocation of a new **high-level** identity-specific API (see [alternatives considered](#alternatives-considered)) that enables RPs to request IdTokens, for example:

 ```javascript
 // This is just a possible starting point, largely TBD.